AvisoNovate/rook/docs/interceptors.rst

 The value is typically a configured interceptor value.

+.. sidebar:: Pedestal Conflict?

+   Normally, a function in the intererceptor chain is `interpreted as a Ring handler <http://pedestal.io/reference/interceptors#_handlers>`_.
+   However, those are *only* allowed in the final position of an interceptor chain.
+   That's never the case with Rook, because a Rook endpoint function is at the end of the interceptor chain.

-Alternately, the value might be an interceptor generator: a function with metadata :endpoint-interceptor-fn.
+Alternately, the value might be a function, which acts as an interceptor generator.

 Interceptor Generators
 ----------------------